ocaml/RFCs/Readme.md

 # OCaml RFCs

 This repository is for proposals to change the OCaml language or the internals of its compiler.
-It currently has a single folder:

-- rfcs
+**It is for proposals by people who actually intend to implement the proposed changes.
+Feature requests from users of the language should instead by made as issues on [ocaml/ocaml](https://github.com/ocaml/ocaml)**.

-## RFCs
+## Making an RFC

-The rfcs folder is for accepted proposals for changes to the language.
-Files should be created in this directory via pull requests, and the merging of those pull requests should only happen once there is consensus to accept the change in principle.
+RFCs are made by creating a pull request that adds a file to the `rfcs` folder.
+The `rfcs` folder contains accepted proposals for changes to the language.
+The pull request will only be merged once there is consensus to accept the change in principle.

 We'll adjust and adapt the process as we go, but as a starting point RFCs should provide: